CloudLabsAI-Azure/Azure-VMware-Solution/M1-T03-Create-Test-VMs-and-connect-to-Segment.md

 In this task you will be connecting to the VMs using **Putty (SSH Tool)**, which is already installed in the **JumpBox** which is already connected with lab environment.

+   > **Important:** Ensure both the test VMs are turned on before performing this task.

 1. From the **JumpBox**, from start menu search `Putty` **(1)** and then click on **Putty (2)**

    ![](Images/search-putty-startmenu.jpg)